rnowotniak/bannersbroker/README.md

 2. [draw.py](https://github.com/rnowotniak/bannersbroker/blob/master/draw.py) -- plots generator

-I decided to release this software on General Public License (GPL), which allows each person to use it for free, for any purpose.
+I decided to release this software on General Public License (GPL), which allows everyone to use it for free, for any purpose (and without any guarantee).

-At the same time, I remain open to the potential for cooperation in the future, for example, on the basis of the creation of paid forecasts, analysis or optimization strategy.
-If there is such a demand in the future, I'm available.
+I'm open to possible cooperation.
+For example, I'm able to perform _paid_ forecasts, analysis or account management strategy optimization.
+Don't hesitate to contact me in such situations.

 Theoretical model of BannersBroker account management
 -----------------------------------------------------